Now enrolling · 2025

 A 12-week journey

-into AI
+into AI.

 From zero to training intelligent agents.
 Each module builds on the last — no prior AI experience needed, just curiosity.
 Three phases: foundations, core RL, and advanced deep RL.